Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Introduction:

-In this article we adopt a semi-analytic methodology \cite{materassi2013exact} that, while capturing the detailed description of MC methods, is able to provide conclusions on asymptotic behavior and a deductive capability that is lacking in MC methods.
-The method utilizes a finite dimensional reduction of a Markov model to enable an \textit{exact} calculation of the probability distribution function of the relative behavior of motors in a team, through a computationally efficient semi-analytic approach.
-We prove (for a generalized case of a team of finite motors) that the relative configurations of the motors in the team while transporting cargo, have a \textit{unique and non-trivial} steady state distribution.
-This implies that the system of multiple motors carrying a cargo, is a \textit{highly robust system} where irrespective of the initial orientation, the motors in the team assume a unique steady state distribution.
-Moreover, the distribution which is dependent on external environmental factors is determinable; thereby providing a means to reach conclusions on how the team of motors overcomes an adverse environment.
+In this article we adopt a semi-analytic methodology \cite{materassi2013exact} that, while capturing the modeling depth afforded by the MC methods, is able to provide conclusions on asymptotic behavior and a deductive capability that is lacking in MC methods.
+Here, the method utilizes a projection of an underlying infinite dimentional Markov model to produce a finite dimensional Markov model.
+The resulting model enables an \textit{exact} calculation of the probability distribution function of the behavior of motors relative to each other while transporting cargo in a team, through a computationally efficient semi-analytic approach.
+We establish (for a generalized case of a team of finite motors) that the relative configurations of the motors in the team while transporting cargo, have a \textit{unique and non-trivial} steady state distribution.
+The uniqueness of the distribution points to the robustness of the system of multiple motors carrying a cargo, where irrespective of the initial arrangement, the motors in the team assume a unique orientation.
+Moreover the distribution, which is dependent on external environmental factors, is determinable; thereby providing a means to reach conclusions on how the team of motors overcomes an adverse environment.
 Here the efficacy of the approach is demonstrated by investigating how teams deal with changing ATP concentrations and external load forces by examining two and three motor ensembles.
-Key analytical results reported here are that, as ATP concentrations are lowered, teams tend to favour multi-motor configurations over single motor configurations; with the cargo more probable to be careied by more than one motor than only a single motor.
-The implications are that the average run-length of multi-motor ensembles is increased even though average ensemble velocity decreases as the ATP concentration reduces.
+Key analytical results reported here are that, as ATP concentrations are lowered, teams surprisingly tend to favour multi-motor configurations over single motor configurations; with the cargo more probable to be carried by more than one motor than only a single motor.
+The implications are that as the ATP concentration reduces, the average run-length of multi-motor ensembles increases even though average ensemble velocity decreases.
 It is known that reduced ATP concentration lead to reduced single motor velocity, which is hypothesized as a reason for increased runlengths when cargo is transported by two motors \cite{xu2012tuning}.
-Such a mechanism also provides a possible regulating mechanism by which transport occurs by an ensemble containing a mixture of different motors \cite{pan2006mechanism}.
+Such a mechanism also provides a possible regulating mechanism by which transport occurs by an ensemble containing a mixture of different species of motors \cite{pan2006mechanism}.